-- Describe experience working on projects within the community.
-Describe the community's participation and engagement in past projects. - Describe how the community was involved in identifying the need for the project and how their feedback was incorporated into the project design.
+- Describe your experience working on projects within the community.
+Include why your organization is the best suited to work with the community to implement the project. - Describe the community's participation and engagement in past projects.

+- Describe how the community was involved in identifying the need for the project and how their feedback was incorporated into the project design.
 Explain who or what members of the community, including the tribal council or board, were involved to identify the need for the project. - You can also demonstrate the extent of community involvement during project planning by including supporting documentation (including, but not limited to, stakeholder meeting agendas, sign-in sheets, surveys, and focus group notes).
 A narrative to describe community is acceptable and additional documents are optional.
-If you include them, you should submit them under Community-Based Strategy Documentation in the attachments section.
+If you include them, you should submit them under Documents for Community Support in the other attachments section.